ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 In ``inputs`` folder you can find some examples of JSON input classes, but also other input-output related classes.
-One of the most important is the ``TestHarnessInputs`` class, which is a structured representation of the input data needed to initialise the test harness (and sometimes to do other operations).
+One of the most important is the :py:class:`~ska_integration_test_harness.inputs.TestHarnessInputs` class, which is a structured representation of the input data needed to initialise the test harness (and sometimes to do other operations).
 This class is used by the initialisation procedures to load and validate the JSON input for the commands used in